A Google search has just taught me that

 - There is no judging in brainstorming.
 Focus on capturing ideas before filtering and critiquing them.

 - Bring solutions, not problems.
-Solutioning [NOTE: NEVER USE THIS WORD.
-IT’S NOT A WORD.
-LDB ] in the middle of a meeting wastes precious communication time.
+Solutioning [<- NOTE FROM DR LUCY: THIS IS NOT A WORD] in the middle of a meeting wastes precious communication time.

-Here’s the best advice I found: this guy saying, however long you planned for your meeting to be, cut that in half.
-That seems interesting, and worth a try.
+Here’s the best advice I found: a timing challenge.
+However long you planned for your meeting to be, cut that in half.
+Worth a try, at least.

-Here’s another interested idea, from an article by Gretchen Rubin that offers otherwise well-recycled tips:
+Here’s another interesting idea, from an article by Gretchen Rubin: